Key Points Contractors Should Know In Groves, Texas

 instant surety bond quote button

-A contractor's license bond is a type of commercial surety bond required by the state of Texas for the benefit and security of customers should they be financially damaged as a result of an unlawful act.
+A contractor’s license bond is a commercial surety bond required by the state of Texas to protect customers if they are financially harmed as a result of an unlawful act.

 Do you need a contractor license bond?